snownontrace/snownontrace.github.io/golden-gate-assembly.md

 Unlike restriction enzymes recognizing palindrome sequences, type IIS restriction enzymes recognize asymmetric sequences and cut outside the recognition sequences.
 [Golden Gate Assembly](https://www.neb.com/golden-gate/golden-gate) capitalizes on variable combinations of sticky ends made by type IIS restriction enzymes and allows more than 30 fragments to be ligated together in one reaction.
 However, we rarely need to combine that many fragments, and we usually go with [Gibson assembly](./gibson-assembly.html) for joining a small number of fragments.

-On the other hand, Golden Gate Assembly is perfect for introducing variable small fragments of DNA, such as guide RNAs, into the same vector backbone.
+On the other hand, Golden Gate Assembly is perfect for introducing variable small fragments of DNA, such as guide RNAs, into a common vector backbone.
 It is convenient to parallel process multiple guide RNAs by ordering pairs of DNA oligos with matching sticky ends to vectors linearized by type IIS enzymes.
 Here, we demonstrate an example of introducing Cas9 guide RNAs to the [lentiCRISPR v2](https://www.addgene.org/52961/) vector.

 <img src="/assets/img/Golden-gate-assembly-01.png" alt="Golden Gate Assembly schematics" />